MK-467-Woofya/gamification-tool/README.md

 ![alt text](readme-imgs/proj-structure-1.png)

 #### API .env files
+__Important: The .env strategy here is deprecated, and the new strategy is temporarily detailed in the production section of the README.__

 We need to make our own .env files.

 The pip package python-dotenv should already be installed from the `requirements.txt` earlier.
 If not, install it.